Administration

 Admissions

-Students admitted to the University of Missouri are encouraged to enter the College of Agriculture, Food and Natural Resources (CAFNR) as freshmen.
-Current Mizzou students who are looking to transfer divisions into CAFNR need to contact CAFNR's Office of Academic Programs first as some degree programs have specific GPA requirements.
+Students admitted to the University of Missouri may enter the College of Agriculture, Food and Natural Resources (CAFNR) their first semester.
+Current Mizzou students who are looking to change majors into CAFNR need to contact CAFNR's Office of Academic Programs (CAFNRadvising@missouri.edu) to get connected with the correct advisor.

 Bachelor of Science (B.S.)
 Degree Requirements

-Students should refer to degree program sections for course requirements and credit hour requirements.
+Students should refer to degree program sections for course requirements.
 There are no specific college-wide degree requirements.
+Students must meet University general education and graduation requirements as well as the degree program requirements.

 Advising